percona/proxysql-admin-tool-doc/docs/psa-options.md

 Removing cluster nodes from the ProxySQL database.
 Removing query rules from the ProxySQL database if any.
 ```
+## --disable_updates

+This option can be used with any command to disable updating the
+Percona Scheduler admin checksum for the `mysql_query_rules`,
+`mysql_server` and `mysql_users` tables.
+The option avoids updates in
+those tables for one node from being propagated to the cluster.

+Specifying this option sets the following values to `false`:

+* admin-checksum_mysql_query_rules
+* admin-checksum_mysql_servers
+* admin_checksum_mysql_users

 ## –enable / -e

-This option creates entries for the Galera hostgroups and adds the Percona XtraDB Cluster nodes into ProxySQL’s mysql_servers table.
+This option creates the entries for the Galera hostgroups and adds the
+Percona XtraDB Cluster nodes into ProxySQL’s `mysql_servers` table.

 The option adds two users into the Percona XtraDB Cluster with the `USAGE`
 privilege.
 The users have the following tasks: